Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Say **no** to drugs, follow doctors’ instructions, and report suspicious drug activities.
 - Learn to **read medicine labels carefully** and only take doses given by a trusted adult or health worker.
 - Build strong friendships that **support healthy choices** and practise what to say when someone offers you harmful substances.

+- Create a study box in your notebook for **wrong way** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **wrong way** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment